NickPetrilli/MSCS710-ProcessMonitor/ProcessMonitor/process-monitor/README.md

 # ./mvnw test
 Launches the test runner in the interactive watch mode.

-See the section about running tests for more information.
+See the section about [running tests](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-testing-spring-boot-applications-testing) for more information:

 # ./mvnw package
 Builds the app for production to the target folder.